RIPE-NCC/ripe-database-documentation/docs/19.Database-Support/03-Database-Security.md

     * "mnt-routes:", for the creation of **route(6)** objects in the IRR
     * "mnt-domains:", for requesting Reverse Delegation of DNS by creating a **domain** object

-The "mnt-lower:" attribute specifies an existing **mntner** object used for hierarchical authorsation.
+The "mnt-lower:" attribute specifies an existing **mntner** object used for hierarchical authorisation.
 It controls creation of objects one level more specific in the hierarchy of an object type (this only applies to **inetnum**, **inet6num**, **as-block**, **aut-num**, **route**, **route6**, or **domain** objects).

-The most common ocurrance of the "mnt-lower:" attribute is in the IP address allocation(s) that you have received from the RIPE NCC.
+The most common occurrence of the "mnt-lower:" attribute is in the IP address allocation(s) that you have received from the RIPE NCC.
 For example, if you are an LIR and you have an IPv6 allocation, it is represented in the RIPE Database as an **inet6num** object.
 Because the allocation is managed by the RIPE NCC, one of the "mnt-by:" attributes is set to RIPE-NCC-HM-MNT and the other is set by you after choosing the [default maintainer](#maintainers).
 These are some of the attributes you would see:

     inet6num:   2001:db8::/32
     org:        LIR-ORG-RIPE